soverenio/docs/docs/getting-started/quick-start.md

                        - url: http://address-of-your-service:port/

           Soveren gateway is based on Traefik.
 Refer to the [Traefik docs](https://doc.traefik.io/traefik/routing/overview/) if you need more routing options.

     9. Configure your services to route traffic to Soveren gateway.

-The port the gateway listens on for incoming traffic is 8090.
+          The gateway is available at `traefik-proxy:8090`.
+This is defined in the [manifest](https://github.com/soverenio/deployment/blob/master/gateway/kubernetes/install.yaml).

           Soveren gateway only analyzes traffic with the `application/json` content type.
 All other content types just pass through the gateway without any personal data detection.

     10. That's it!
 [Go to the dashboards](https://app.soveren.io/pii-types) and start getting insights.

           Also, check the [description of available dashboards](../../dashboards/overview).